WICG/attribution-reporting-api/EVENT.md

 ```

 - `destination`: an origin whose eTLD+1 is where attribution will be triggered
 for this source.
-This field can optionally be repeated in a list of some small size
+The field may also be specified as a list (JSON array) of no more than three elements.
-(e.g. 3-5).

 - `source_event_id`: (optional) A string encoding a 64-bit unsigned integer which
 represents the event-level data associated with this source.
 This will be